Registered Psychologists

 Stephanie has a Masters Degree in Psychology and has practiced in Nova Scotia for 16 years.

-Registered Occupational Therapist
+Registered Occupational Therapists

-Lisa Doner, M.Sc.
+Lisa Doner, MSc

 Lisa Doner is a registered occupational therapist who received her M.Sc. from Dalhousie University.